Last updated 28 September 2023

 Te Kupenga Whakaoti Mahi Patunga - National Network of Family Violence Services is developing practice-based information.
 They are happy to share this with other family and sexual violence services – email firstname.lastname@example.org.

 - The Safe and Together Institute have developed a quick guide for responding to perpetrators in response to COVID-19.
-These guidelines are designed primarily for Safe and Together practitioners, but could also have some useful ideas.
-The Safe and Together Institute are also posting regular COVID-19 related blogs, podcasts, webinars, resources and support.
+These guidelines are designed primarily for Safe and Together practitioners, but have useful ideas.
+The Safe and Together Institute also created COVID-19 related blogs, podcasts, webinars, resources and support.

-- Respect (UK) has also developed safeguarding and practice guidance for practitioners working with domestic abuse perpetrators during Covid-19.
+- Respect (UK) has also developed the guide Responding to the challenges of Covid-19 : guidance for domestic abuse & safeguarding practitioners working with domestic abuse perpetrators (updated January 2021).

 - Stopping Family Violence in Australia has a Practice Update on COVID-19 and Men’s Behaviour Change Programs which provides guidance for managers and program staff associated with intervention and case management responses to perpetrators.

-Researchers in Australia, the US and the UK have begun to document the impacts to staff of family violence and sexual violence organisations.
+Researchers in Australia, the US and the UK have begun to document the impacts to family violence and sexual violence organisations and their staff.
 The following reports and articles make recommendations to support and retain staff in the context of COVID-19 and future emergencies:

 - On the Front Lines of the COVID-19 Pandemic: Occupational Experiences of the Intimate Partner Violence and Sexual Assault Workforce, Journal of Interpersonal Violence, December 2020 [US]